-Kevin O’Connor is an ecologist specializing in wetland restoration, monitoring and assessment, and is the Project Manager for CCWG.
+Kevin O’Connor is an ecologist specializing in wetland restoration, monitoring and assessment, and is the Program Manager for CCWG.
 He received his Bachelors degree in Biology and Environmental Studies from UC Santa Cruz in 2004 and his Masters degree in Biology from San Diego State University in 2007 where he investigated the effects of kelp forest disturbance on kelp associated fishes on Santa Catalina Island.
 Kevin joined CCWG in December 2007 and is currently involved with wetland and upland restoration in the Moro Cojo Slough, the development of a rapid assessment method (CRAM) for seasonally tidal estuaries and depressional systems, and participation with the California Wetlands Monitoring Workgroup.
-He also serves as one of the central coast liaisons for the Level 2 Committee of the CWMW.

 Sarah Stoner-Duncan, Research Coordinator

-Sarah Stoner-Duncan joined CCWG in 2011 and is excited to be spending her days researching and hanging out in wetlands.
-She is a CRAM practitioner and journeyman trainer and assists with various other CCWG projects and tasks such as wetland assessments, grant writing, and graphic design.
+Sarah Stoner-Duncan is an environmental scientist with a background in wetland ecology and restoration, conservation biology, and environmental education.
+She has been working at CCWG since 2011 and in her current role is a Project Manager for several upland and wetland restoration projects.
+She also participates in monitoring and assessment activities, and provides GIS, graphic design, and grant writing support to the CCWG team.
 Previously, she spent several years working in the San Francisco Bay as part of a project studying the effects of mercury contamination on waterbirds.
 She has also worked on conservation projects in Mauritius and Guatemala.
-Sarah received her BA in Environmental Studies from UC Santa Cruz in 2004 and her MS in Environmental Studies from Antioch University New England in 2010, where she studied Conservation Biology and Environmental Education and how these two disciplines can intersect, meeting the goals of both conservation and education.
-Besides wetland ecology, Sarah is interested in community based conservation, curriculum development, graphic design, living by the ocean, and visiting the mountains for amazing powder days.
+Sarah received her BA in Environmental Studies from UC Santa Cruz in 2004 and her MS in Environmental Studies from Antioch University New England in 2010, where she studied Conservation Biology and Environmental Education and how these two disciplines can intersect to meet the goals of each.
+Besides wetland ecology, Sarah is interested in community based conservation, curriculum development, and graphic design.
+She enjoys living by the ocean, visiting the mountains, and spending time with family and friends.